Is USN whey protein any good?

 Smells good, looks good, mixes easy, but then so has other USN whey protein in my opinion.
 Time to taste…

 Coco essence floated to the roof of my mouth before settling down on my taste buds and flooding it with what tasted like premium milk chocolate.
 Then when I thought it was over, hints of caramel started dancing all over my tongue.
 This tasted delicious!
 They’ve got it!
 Finally a great testing whey protein by USN that is low in sugar.

 While I carried on drinking my shake, I looked over the panel to double check, in case it was amino spiked or had extra carbs…

 Added amino acids?
 No. Awesome.
 (ALL protein has amino acids / BCAAs naturally, you DO NOT want added amino acids / BCAAs in a protein because the law allows you to count them as ‘protein’.)

 Added carbs?
 Nope, all naturally occurring at 2.1g.
-Swet!
+Sweet!

 Protein per serving?
 25g, that’s a hefty dosage.

 But what is the protein percentage?
 Well, at 26g of protein per 34g scoop USN Blue Lab Whey protein is 76.5% protein coming from Whey Protein Isolate, Whey Protein Hydrosylate and Whey Protein Concentrate, in that order.
 That is a bit on the low end if you compare it to the leading selling Whey which is 81% protein, but it also is £5 more expensive.

 Whey protein hydrosylate is as pure of a protein as you can get, digesting rapidly and causing a blood leucine spike for growth around 20 minutes after ingestion, followed by isolate at 30-45 minutes and then whey protein concentrate elevates your blood leucine levels again about 3-4 hours after you finished the shake.
 So you get three nice blood leucine elevations over the span of 4 hours, helping your muscles recover and grow.
 This is much better than just taking an isolate that spikes it once.
 After all, you're trying to grow here and how much can you build in an hour compared to 4 hours?